KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an unrecognized HRESULT is returned from a COM method call.

-    [System.Runtime.InteropServices.COMException]::New("an unrecognized HRESULT is returned from a COM method call.")
+    throw [System.Runtime.InteropServices.COMException]::New("an unrecognized HRESULT is returned from a COM method call.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Runtime.InteropServices.COMException.aspx)